Plants for stress relief? Houseplants for stress? Did you ever know that plants could be great for stress relief?

 Usually, people don’t talk about growing lemon trees inside and this plant prefers to grow outside, of course.
 However, this is my favorite houseplant and I will start with this one.

-For as long as I remember myself we had a lemon tree growing inside our house.
-We never lived in a place when lemon trees can grow outside all year long.
+For as long as I remember we had a lemon tree growing inside our house.
+We never lived in a place where lemon trees can grow outside all year long.
 Here cold winters can destroy your lemon trees or other plants that cannot withstand cold.

 That was my grandfather’s tree that he got as a reward after helping someone fix their car.
-It had nice green leaves all year long and a beautiful aroma when lemon tree blossoms.
+It had nice green leaves all year long and a beautiful aroma when the lemon tree blossomed.
 After that amazing yellow fruits came and needed many months to get ready to eat.

-One time it almost died, lost all leaves, and was not growing for months until we as kids took it out in summer and watered and cared for.
+One time it almost died, lost all leaves, and was not growing for months until we as kids took it out in summer and watered and cared for it.

 A miracle happened, it came back with new sprouts from the trunk.
 It woke up from the coma, it seemed.
 Those are amazing memories of my childhood.

 Now the old tree is dead, but we have new small lemon trees that we are growing inside our homes.
 The leaves are so full of aroma when touched and new blossoms come to make you smile and enjoy the innocence and its sweet fragrance that makes you calmer and relaxed.

 I never had this plant growing in the place I live, but I have read great things about it.